patryk-ku/mpris-discord-rpc/README.md

 Usage: mpris-discord-rpc [OPTIONS]

 Options:
-  -i, --interval <seconds>         Activity refresh rate (min 5) [default: 10] -p, --profile-button <nickname>  Display "Open user's last.fm profile" button -y, --yt-button                  Display "Search this song on YouTube" button -d, --disable-cache              Disable cache (not recommended) -l, --list-players               Displays all available player names and exits.
-Use to get your players name for -n parameter
+  -i, --interval <seconds>           Activity refresh rate (min 5) [default: 10] -p, --profile-button <nickname>    Display "Open user's last.fm profile" button -y, --yt-button                    Display "Search this song on YouTube" button -d, --disable-cache                Disable cache (not recommended) -l, --list-players                 Displays all available music player names and exits.
+Use to get your player name for -a or -n argument
-  -n, --player-name <Player Name>  Get status only from given player name.
-Use -l to get player exact name to use with this parameter
+  -n, --player-name <Player Name>    Get status only from one given player.
+Check --allowlist-add if you want to use multiple players.
+Use -l to get player exact name to use with this argument
+  -a, --allowlist-add <Player Name>  Add player name to allowlist.
+Use multiple times to add several players.
+Cannot be used with --player-name
   -h, --help                         Print help
   -V, --version                      Print version
 ```

 **For the best experience, I recommend using app this way:**